Oblivion (punk band)

-Oblivion (stylized as ObLiViOn) was a punk rock group from the Chicago area.
+Oblivion (sometimes stylized as ObLiViOn) was a punk rock group from the Chicago area.
 The band was composed of Pete Kourim on bass guitar and lead vocals, Scott Ozark on guitar and back-up vocals, and Brian Czarnik on drums.

 History

 The group started as a heavy metal cover band in 1988, but their style solidified to have more of a punk focus by the early 1990s.
 During the late 90s, Oblivion had a strong following in the Chicago/Midwest punk scene.
 Their musical stylings borrowed equal parts from punk, metal, and classic rock.
 They released a number of 7"s and full-length albums primarily on Johann's Face Records, although they also released music on Dr. Strange, Underdog, and others.
 Songs often commented on social interactions, stories about troubled girls, and relationship issues seen from a cryptic moody perspective.
 The group sometimes made social commentary but mostly in an indirect and self-debasing way.
 After more than a decade of playing together, the group disbanded.
 They played a farewell show in March 2000.